Shreyansh99/evershop/README.md

 ## Installation Using Docker

-You can get started with EverShop in minutes by using the Docker image.
+You can get started in minutes by using the Docker image.
 The Docker image is a great way to get started with EverShop without having to worry about installing dependencies or configuring your environment.

 ```bash
 curl -sSL https://raw.githubusercontent.com/evershopcommerce/evershop/main/docker-compose.yml > docker-compose.yml